hllyhllrd/hollyhilliard.com/content/writing/potomac/index.md

 ---

-Holly's short story "Endurance" was published in Issue 75 of the [Potomac Review]((https://mcblogs.montgomerycollege.edu/potomacreview/issues/issue-75/).
+Holly's short story "Endurance," featuring the trials and tribulations of a fictional endurance-challenge business during the COVID-19 pandemic, was published in Issue 75 of the [Potomac Review](https://mcblogs.montgomerycollege.edu/potomacreview/issues/issue-75/).